hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Added login attempts limit to Ultimate Member login form.
 * Added login attempts limit to WooCommerce login form.
 * Added optimisation of autoloading to boost performance.
+* Added block of launching recaptcha scripts by wpDiscuz.
 * Fixed showing the hCaptcha widget on wpForo community page.
 * Fixed PHP notice on the General settings page.
 * Fixed bug with number of login attempts before showing the hCaptcha.